 After creating goals and not achieving them on a regular basis, I figured that there has got to be a better way of doing this.
-I started looking for commonalities among the places and reasons that I fell short, and what I came up with were, in fact, common things that I was repeatedly doing that were creating stumbling blocks that kept me from achieving my goals.
+I started looking for commonalities among the places and reasons that I fell short.
+And what I came up with were some pretty common things.
+I found that I was repeatedly doing some things that were creating stumbling blocks that kept me from achieving my goals.

 Maybe through my repeated shortcomings, I can pass along the stumbling blocks that I discovered to perhaps save you from falling into the same trap that I used to.
 Actually, I can still fall victim to these same stumbling blocks if I’m not keeping my eyes open to watch our for them.